-Our work is related to the use of cutting feedback to deal with misspecification in Bayesian inference for multi-modular models.
-Such methods were first applied in pharmacokinetic and pharmacodynamic models \citep{Bennett2001, Zhang2003a, Zhang2003b}, and more recent applications include air pollution studies \citep{Blangiardo2011}, archaeological studies \citep{Styring2017}, and causal inference \citep{Zigler2013}.
-Cutting feedback was initially implemented using modified Gibbs or Metropolis-within-Gibbs posterior sampling, where some model terms are omitted when forming conditional distributions in MCMC, to mitigate the effects of misspecified model terms on inference for certain parameters.
-However, such implicit definitions of cut posteriors makes it difficult to understand the effects of cuts. \cite{Plummer2015} studied a ``two-module'' system, which defines cutting feedback explicitly and is general enough for many important applications. \cite{Liu2025} extend the definition to an arbitrary number of modules. ``Partial cuts'' are considered in semi-modular inference \citep{Carmona2020}, where a degree of influence parameter interpolates between the cut and conventional posterior, and can be shown to be optimal in mildly misspecified models (see e.g., \citealp{chakraborty2023modularized} and \citealp{frazier2023accurate}).
+The ability of cutting feedback methods to mitigate the impact of misspecification in parametric Bayesian models has led to their application across diverse fields, such as pharmacokinetic and pharmacodynamic models \citep{Bennett2001, Zhang2003a, Zhang2003b}, air pollution studies \citep{Blangiardo2011}, causal inference \citep{Zigler2013} and archaeological studies \citep{Styring2017}.
+Cutting feedback was first implemented using modified Gibbs or Metropolis-within-Gibbs posterior sampling, where some model terms are omitted when forming conditional distributions in MCMC, to mitigate the effects of misspecified model terms on inference for some parameters.
+However, such implicit definitions of cut posteriors make it difficult to understand the effects of cuts. \cite{Plummer2015} studied a two-module system, which defines cutting feedback explicitly and can be used in many important applications. \cite{Yu2023} formulate the joint cut posterior in this two-module system as the solution to a constrained variational optimization problem, and \cite{Smith2025} extend this approach to misspecified copula models. \cite{Song2025} propose variational inference based on normalizing flows for the second module that relies only on samples from the first module to reduce approximation error. \cite{Liu2025} extend the two-module system of \cite{Plummer2015} to an arbitrary number of modules.
+Partial cuts are considered in semi-modular inference \citep{Carmona2020}, where a degree of influence parameter interpolates between the cut and conventional posterior, and are optimal in mildly misspecified models \citep{chakraborty2023modularized, frazier2023accurate}.